Posts

 What is a private yoga lesson?

 A private yoga session is a one-on-one yoga lesson with a skilled and trained Registered Yoga Teacher.
 During a private yoga class together you can focus on your specific needs.
 Some like to go the private yoga route to learn the basics as a beginner before they throw themselves into a group setting or are healing an injury back to health.
-Others may just prefer personalized instruction even though they have been practicing the art of yoga for several years.
+Others may just prefer personalized instruction to destress even though they have been practicing some form of yoga for several years.

 If you are a beginner, healing an injury or just prefer one-on-one attention, a private yoga lesson may be a good fit.
 A group setting may be overwhelming if any of the above applies to you.